CMDB

 Me: Let's talk automation.
 Does config management actually help there?

-Michail: Only if you like automating the right things.
+Mikhail: Only if you like automating the right things.
 Most teams automate chaos — like enforcing tag policies before they’ve even defined what “good” looks like across clouds.
+Clean, normalized data fuels FinOps automation and ensures that your configuration management cloud workflows drive real cost efficiency.

 Once you’ve got unified configuration states feeding into your CMDB, then you can trigger real automations: